Gargazon

-Gargazon ([ˈɡarɡatsoːn]; Gargazzone [ɡarɡatˈtsoːne]) is a comune (municipality) in South Tyrol in northern Italy, located about 15 km northwest of Bolzano.
+Gargazon ([ˈɡarɡatsoːn]; Gargazzone [ɡarɡatˈtsoːne]) is a comune (municipality) and a village in South Tyrol in northern Italy, located about 15 km northwest of Bolzano.

 Geography

 As of 30 November 2010, it had a population of 1,639 and an area of 4.9 km2.

 Gargazon borders the following municipalities: Lana, Mölten, Nals, Burgstall, Terlan and Tisens.

 History

 Coat-of-arms

 The emblem represents an argent tower on a gules hill with three fruit trees.
 The tower is the Kröllturm built in 1240 by Bartold von Trauston.
 The emblem was adopted in 1968.

 Society

 Linguistic distribution

-According to the 2011 census, 78.68% of the population speak German, 20.33% Italian and 0.99% Ladin as first language.
+According to the 2024 census, 80.51% of the population speak German, 18.41% Italian and 1.08% Ladin as first language.